OpenChannelSSD/documentation/docs/gettingstarted.md

 # Linux kernel support

-Support for Open-Channel SSDs was added from version 4.8 of the Linux kernel, pblk was added in 4.12, liblightnvm support was added in 4.14, and finally the 2.0 specification support was added to 4.17.
+Support for Open-Channel SSDs is available in version 4.4+ of the Linux kernel, pblk was added in 4.12, liblightnvm support was added in 4.14, and finally the 2.0 specification support was added in 4.17.

 The open-channel SSD can either be accessed through lightnvm targets or liblightnvm.